cisagov/parsnip/README.md

 ### Rebuilds

 The backend and frontend bake source at build time (`COPY . .`). `docker compose restart` runs stale code; `docker compose up -d` without `--build` can reuse cached layers.
-When a change needs to be implemented, rebuild and verify the served artifact:
+When a change needs to be implemented, rebuild and verify the served artifact.

 ## Known limitations